yanghuafang/map-pose-former/docs/DATASET.md

 token whose points are mostly out of view.

-`intersection_spacing_m = 110` is the most consequential number in the file: stop lines and crossings are the only along-track evidence a nuScenes-style map carries, so it sets how often the longitudinal degree of freedom is observable.
+`intersection_spacing_m = 110` is the most consequential number in the file: crossings and traffic lights are the only along-track evidence a nuScenes-style map carries, so it sets how often the longitudinal degree of freedom is observable.

 ## The dashes